 10. Changes in Food Patterns

 This can go both ways you might feel cravings towards a particular type of food and aversions towards others.
-This occurs due to rise in the levels of estrogen in the blood and can happen any time throughout the pregnancy.
+This occurs due to the rise in the levels of estrogen in the blood and can happen any time throughout the pregnancy.
 Food cravings can be satisfied, provided that the items are safe and that you do not overeat.

 Expecting mothers go through a lot of changes in terms of their bodily functions, and all of this can result in loss of sleep and fatigue.
-This is caused in part due to progesterone in the blood, and nausea that occurs constantly.
+This is caused due to progesterone in the blood, and nausea occurs constantly.
 The fatigue usually subsides by the second trimester, but comes back during the third trimester.